 Representative List of Recent Publications / Exhibitions:

-Dr. Roffman has been teaching at Lesley since 1976, working most of those years with graduate students in special education.
-The exception was a 15-year period beginning in 1981, when she founded Threshold and served as director of this comprehensive transition program for young adults with significant learning problems, the first of its kind in the nation based on a college campus.
+Dr. Roffman taught at Lesley beginning in 1976, working most her time here with graduate students in special education.
+The exception was a 15-year period beginning in 1981, when she founded the Threshold Program and served as director of this comprehensive transition program for young adults with significant learning problems, the first of its kind in the nation based on a college campus.
 Returning to a faculty role in 1996 allowed her to write two more books and numerous other publications related to transition and to present and consult extensively on this topic throughout the US and abroad.
 In 2011 the Learning Disabilities Association of America presented Dr. Roffman with the LDA Award, its highest honor.
 She has served on a number of national boards related to individuals with disabilities and very much enjoys teaching and mentoring new teachers.
 Dr. Roffman is also a licensed psychologist and maintains a small practice serving adults with disabilities.

 Online Education Programs